-- 17 On July 8, 2013, two-year-old Eva Ravikovich died in a home-based illegal daycare in Vaughan, Ontario.
+- daycare in Vaughan, Ontario.
 My Office had just begun to gather information on unlicensed daycares in the wake of Eva's tragic death, when, on July 12, 2013, MPP Monique Taylor issued an open letter calling for us to investigate the adequacy of Ontario's protection of children in such situations.
-After conducting a preliminary assessment, I notified the Ministry of Education on July 16, 2013 that I would conduct a systemic investigation into how the Ministry responds to complaints and concerns relating to unlicensed daycare providers. - 18 The investigation was assigned to the Special Ombudsman Response Team and involved five investigators, an Early Resolution Officer, as well as Senior Counsel. - 19 We conducted 30 interviews, including with the deputy minister, two assistant deputy ministers, program advisors and licensing assistants from the Ministry, and stakeholder groups such as the Ontario Coalition for Better Child Care, the Home Child Care Association of Ontario and the Child Care Providers Resource Network. - 20 After our investigation was announced, 22 people contacted our Office to comment about unlicensed daycares.
+After conducting a preliminary assessment, I notified the Ministry of Education on July 16, 2013 that I would conduct a systemic investigation into how the Ministry responds to complaints and concerns relating to unlicensed daycare providers. - The investigation was assigned to the Special Ombudsman Response Team and involved five investigators, an Early Resolution Officer, as well as Senior Counsel. - We conducted 30 interviews, including with the deputy minister, two assistant deputy ministers, program advisors and licensing assistants from the Ministry, and stakeholder groups such as the Ontario Coalition for Better Child Care, the Home Child Care Association of Ontario and the Child Care Providers Resource Network. - After our investigation was announced, 22 people contacted our Office to comment about unlicensed daycares.
 Two were parents who expressed concerns about unlicensed operations where they had placed their children.

-- 21 We obtained and reviewed 17 banker's boxes of documents from the Ministry, including complaint records for an 18-month period. - 22 We also monitored social media for references to this issue and to identify any emerging trends. - 23 The Ministry co-operated fully with our investigation.
+- We obtained and reviewed 17 banker's boxes of documents from the Ministry, including complaint records for an 18-month period. - We also monitored social media for references to this issue and to identify any emerging trends. - The Ministry co-operated fully with our investigation.